cyprich/Obsidian/School/CCNA2.md

 - ~~Connection-oriented services~~
 - ~~Username and password authentication~~

 A network administrator has configured VLAN 99 as the management VLAN and has configured it with an IP address and subnet mask.
 The administrator issues the `show interface vlan 99` command and notices that the line protocol is down.
-Which actin can change the state of the line protocol to up?
+Which actin can change the state of the lne protocol to up?
 - Connect a host to an interface associated with VLAN 99
 - ~~Configure a default gateway~~
 - ~~Remove all access ports from VLAN 99~~